Bayesian Reasoning for Physics Informed Neural Networks

-As demonstrated in the previous subsection, the BNN framework works well for the heat equation.
-Indeed, to find the solution, it was enough to consider rather a small network, and the optimization took a relatively small number of epochs.
-Solving the wave equation with BNN turned out to be more challenging.
-In this case, we consider a network with four hidden layers.
-Each layer has $16$ hidden units.
-The hyperbolic tangent as an activation function is set for the hidden units.
-We generated a larger data set for the heat equation case to obtain successful fits.
-Namely, we drew from a uniform distribution $500$ and $100$ points for $\mathcal{M}$ and $\partial\mathcal{M}$, respectively.
-We show the distribution of dataset in the left panel of Fig.~\ref{fig:WaveEquationPoints}.
+In the previous subsection, we demonstrated that the BF is effective for solving the heat equation.
+The solution was obtained using a relatively small network, and the optimization process took only a few epochs.
+However, solving the wave equation using BF proved more challenging.
+We used a network with one hidden layer containing 8 hidden units, with the hyperbolic tangent as the activation function.
+To get a successful fit, we generated a dataset of the same size as the heat equation problem.
+The dataset consisted of $50$ points for $\mathcal{M}$ and 50 points for $\partial\mathcal{M}$, drawn from a uniform distribution.
+We also considered more points for the initial condition at $t=0$.
+The dataset's distribution is shown in the left panel of Fig.~\ref{fig:WaveEquationPoints}.

 The wave equation with boundary condition (\ref{Eq:Wave_b2}) was solved in the simplified framework with only one $\alpha$ and $\beta$ hyperparameters.
-For this case, the learning process lasted significantly longer than the heat equation and took more than $3000$ epochs.
-We started optimization of the hyperparameters in the $1500$th epoch.
-However, because the computation time of the Hessian took quite a long time, we started taking into account the covariance matrix term in the $E_{Hyp}$ above $2500$ epochs when the algorithm was close to the minimum of \ref{Eq:ET_definition}.
-The training example for this case is given in Fig.~\ref{fig:WaveEquationTraining}.
+In this case, the learning process lasted significantly longer than in the heat equation problem, requiring 20,000 epochs.
+We started optimization of the hyperparameters in the $5000$th epoch.
+The best (due to evidence) training example for this case is given in Fig.~\ref{fig:WaveEquationTraining}.

 Similarly, as for the heat equation, we show the histogram of the relative log of evidence values in the right panel of Fig.~\ref{fig:WaveEquationPoints}.
 Our best fit agrees with the true solution; see Fig.~\ref{fig:WaveEquationSolution}.
 However, one can notice a slight difference between the wave equation's exact and network model solutions.
 To visualize this feature, we plot $u_{true}(x,t)-u_{pred}(x,t)$ together with uncertainty in Fig.~\ref{fig:WaveEquationError}.